What's In My Camera Bag 2024

 Late in 2023, I had a semi successful photography trip to Barcelona (you can check that out here) and on my return I felt like the RF-s 18-150 lens I had been using all year was not doing me any favours.
 Maybe the lens wasn’t to blame for the trip being only semi successful at all - maybe it was the dodgy steak that I ate on the first night - but the lens had lost some of its appeal at the very least.

-Either way I have found myself again in the throngs of many a photographer's nightmare - the impossible quest of finding the perfect camera and lens combination.
+Either way I have found myself again in the throes of many a photographer's nightmare - the impossible quest of finding the perfect camera and lens combination.
 In an ideal world I would have a compact full frame with the latest autofocus and video capabilities alongside a decent battery life.
 Then to also have small and light lens options.
 It just doesn’t exist.
 A compromise has to be made somewhere.

 Despite that, I’m pretty sure of what I’ll be starting the year with, and what other things I might try throughout the year.
 So, join me as I go into quite some detail and the thought process behind my new daily carry for 2024; maybe you will find some useful information to help with your own decisions within the Canon camera system.